Japan’s Longest-Serving PM, Shinzo Abe, Quits in Bid to ‘Escape’ Potential Prosecution

 Abe is not resigning; he is escaping.

-He is under investigation by the Japanese prosecutors for violations of the election laws, similar to those his former handpicked justice minister is now being tried for in the lower courts of Hiroshima.
+He is under investigation by the Japanese prosecutors for violations of election laws, similar to those his former handpicked justice minister is now being tried for in the lower courts of Tokyo.
 Testimony in that case may implicate Abe in the political scandal as well.

 Abe’s efforts to shield himself from investigation by Japan’s authorities have fallen apart.